 Contact me for

-- To reshape the contours of debates about industry-related interests so that they are more attuned to the complexities of contemporary health and biomedicine; and
+- Re-shape the contours of debates about role-related conflicts so that they are more nuanced, less polarised, more collaborative and more attuned to the realities and complexities of health and biomedicine and